GRTLCollaboration/GRTeclyn/README.md

 * If you don't have an MPI implementation available, set `USE_MPI = FALSE`.
 * Optionally, set `USE_SYCL = TRUE` to compile for the PVCs.
 You can also just use the CPUs though.

-With the above modules loaded, I recommend using `COMP=intel-llvm` for Dawn.
+With the above modules loaded, use `COMP=intel-llvm` for Dawn.

 Like Chombo, there is also a file controlling the AMReX build options: